What Types of Materials Can Be Hot Foil Stamped?

 I’ve also tested hot foiling on a marble coaster, and the foil didn’t stick properly.

-It may look like a beautiful surface, but in practice, it doesn’t bond well with the adhesive foil.
+It may look like a beautiful surface, but it doesn’t bond well with the adhesive foil using a foiling pen.

 • Prone to burning